CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 4 seconds to 30 seconds, plus 0.5 seconds to 1.5 seconds per power level<br />
 *Stamina Cost*: 2000, minus 65 per level to a minimum of 950<br />
 *Channeling Time*: 85 moves, minus 3 moves per level to a minimum of 55<br />
-*Effects*: Cause decay in the target's tissues causing 1 point of biological damage per second for the power's duration.
+*Effects*: Cause decay in the target's tissues, reducing speed by 5%, slightly reducing their chance to hit, and having a 5% chance per second to cause 1 biological damage, +1% chance per power level to a maximum of a 33% chance.
 As well, while the power is in effect, any creature with regeneration has their rate of regeneration cut in half.<br />
 *Prerequisites*: Medicinal Touch 5, Coagulation 5<br />

 ## Detoxification